School Curriculum

 Statement of Implementation:

-Using the National Curriculum as our starting point, we have developed a thematic approach to delivering the curriculum which is embellished further by clearly thought out progression of skills and knowledge for all subject areas.
-Our curriculum follows IFTLs curriculum principles and are followed through a pupils learning journey across the four years.
+Using the National Curriculum as our starting point, we have developed a thematic approach to delivering the curriculum which is embellished further by clearly thought-out progressions of skills and knowledge for all subject areas.
+Our curriculum follows IFTLs curriculum principles and are followed through a pupil’s learning journey across the four years.
 However, at the heart of this, is children being exposed to high quality experiences and children being immersed into their learning with visits or off timetable days of discovery.
 Parents and outside specialists come into school to help at regular opportunities to help bolster our offer and deepen the experiences further.
-Children have a topic book in which to record their curriculum journey.
-Having a single book for the wider curriculum strengthens the message that our curriculum is ‘built in’ and not ‘bolted on’.
-We are Romans, Greeks, robots and scientists, morning, noon and night.
-We really do ‘dive right in!’
-Additionally, we begin each topic with a stunning start and end with a fabulous finish which is an opportunity for the children to showcase their work to their parents and where appropriate, the local community.